chromium/chromium/chrome/common/extensions/api/_features.md

 For complex features, `source` property will be set to the `source` value of the first component simple feature that has it set.

-### whitelist
+### allowlist

-The `whitelist` property specifies a list of ID hashes for extensions that are the only extensions allowed to access a feature.
+The `allowlist` property specifies a list of ID hashes for extensions that are the only extensions allowed to access a feature.

 Accepted values are lists of id hashes.

 ## ID Hashes

-Instead of listing the ID directly in the whitelist or blacklist section, we use an uppercased SHA1 hash of the id.
+Instead of listing the ID directly in the allowlist or blocklist section, we use an uppercased SHA1 hash of the id.

-To generate a new whitelisted ID for an extension ID, do the following in bash:
+To generate a new allowlist ID for an extension ID, do the following in bash:
 ```
 $ echo -n "aaaabbbbccccddddeeeeffffgggghhhh" | \
      sha1sum | tr '[:lower:]' '[:upper:]'